 - Brown the pork.
 This allows the juices to come out and create more flavor.

 - Do not rinse the noodles.
-You will rinse off the wheat flour flavor in the noodles making it taste a bit bland.
+You will rinse off the wheat flavor in the noodles making it taste a bit bland.

 - Use a large serving bowl.
 This will make it easier to mix the noodles, pork and sauce without it spilling over.